Smooth Points on Semi-algebraic Sets: Application to Kuramoto model

 The goal is to compute the maximum number of isolated real solutions of $F = 0$ as $\omega$ varies over $\R^3$.
-Clearly, a necessary condition for having real solutions is for $|\omega_i|\leq 0.75$ showing that we are only interested in computing at least one point in each compact connected component of $\R^3\setminus V(D)$ where $D(\omega)$ is the discriminant, a polynomial of degree $48$.
-Since $D$ attains a non-zero extreme value on each compact connected component of $\R^3\setminus V(D)$, one simply needs to compute all real solutions of $\nabla D = 0$ where $D\neq 0$.
-This was accomplished by exploiting symmetry and utilizing {\tt Bertini} \cite{Bertini}, {\tt alphaCertified} \cite{HauSot2012}, and {\tt Macaulay2} \cite{Macaulay2} certifying all solutions have been found.
-In fact, this computation showed that all real critical points arose, up to symmetry, along two slices shown in Figure~\ref{fig:Kuramoto}.
+Let $D(\omega)$ be the discriminant polynomial of the system $F$, a polynomial in $\omega$ of degree~$48$.
+The number of real solutions of $F$ is constant in each connected component of $\R^3\setminus V(D)$.
+Since it is easy to see that there can be no real solutions if $|\omega_i|\geq \frac{n-1}{n}=0.75$, we need to compute at least one interior point in each of the bounded connected components of $\R^3\setminus V(D)$.
+Applying Lemma \ref{lem:noperturb} with $f=0$ and $g=D$, i.e., by computing the real solutions of $\nabla D=0$ and $D\neq 0$, accomplishes this task.
+Exploiting symmetry and utilizing {\tt Bertini} (\cite{Bertini}), {\tt alphaCertified} (\cite{HauSot2012}), and {\tt Macaulay2} (\cite{Macaulay2}) all solutions have been found and certified.
+In fact, this computation showed that all real critical points of $D$ arose, up to symmetry, along two slices shown in Figure~\ref{fig:Kuramoto}.
 A similar computation then counted the number of real solutions to $F = 0$ showing that the maximum number of equilibria is $10$.
 All code used in these computations is available at \url{dx.doi.org/10.7274/r0-5c1t-jw53}.